 The program expanded to include regular cultural and recreational outings and summer camp in Vermont.
 STARR volunteers also helped connect young people to jobs and free or low-cost health insurance for which they were eligible.
 This led Atkins and Hart to launch another program, Healthy Futures for Camden Youth, which aimed to improve children's access to health care.
 Central to the program was the door-to-door canvassing of neighborhoods throughout the city in order to enroll low-income and immigrant families in the health insurance programs that are prerequisite to obtaining care.
-See the website for more information.
-See results of a canvass here.

 Launching a research career.
 Atkins' experiences in Camden set the tone for his future career as a nurse researcher.
 He earned a master's degree in nursing at Rutgers University (he did his coursework in Camden) and in 2004 completed a PhD in health studies at the Department of Public Health at Temple University in Philadelphia.

 Returning to Rutgers as a professor in the nursing school, he applied for and was admitted to the first cohort of the Robert Wood Johnson Foundation Nurse Faculty Scholars program in 2008.
 Read more about the program in the Progress Report.

 Being a scholar has helped accelerate his research into the effects of urban poverty on child and adolescent health and development.
 Atkins' work explores three questions about the health and development of youth living in high-poverty neighborhoods:

 - How do social and institutional processes influence the health and well-being of youth living in high-poverty neighborhoods?